justinkneff/XamFormsMvxTemplate/README.md

 * A Portable Class Library that will contain the Xamarin.Forms UI files, the View Models and a basic abstract repository class to work with the SQLite database.
 * An Android project
 * An iOS project
-* An Universal Windwos Platform project
+* An Universal Windows Platform project
 * An UITest project
 * An UnitTest project